VDA5050/VDA5050/VDA5050_EN_V1.md

 #### <a name="Br"></a> 6.10.3 Base request

-If the AGV detects that its base is running low, it can set the newBaseRequest flag to true to prevent unnecessary braking.
+If the AGV detects that its base is running low, it can set the `newBaseRequest` flag to `true` to prevent unnecessary braking.

 #### <a name="Information"></a> 6.10.4 Information

-The AGV can submit arbitrary additional information to master control via the information array.
+The AGV can submit arbitrary additional information to master control via the `information` array.
 It is up to the AGV how long it reports information via an information message.

-master control must not use the info messages for logic, it must only be used for visualisation and debugging purposes.
+Master control must not use the info messages for logic, it must only be used for visualization and debugging purposes.

 #### <a name="Errors"></a> 6.10.5 Errors

-The AGV reports errors via the errors array.
+The AGV reports errors via the `errors` array.
-Errors have two levels: warning and fatal.
+Errors have two levels: `WARNING` and `FATAL`.
-A warning is a self-resolving error, e.g. a field violation.
+A `WARNING` is a self-resolving error, e.g. a field violation.
-A fatal error needs human intervention.
+A `FATAL` error needs human intervention.
 Errors can pass references that help with finding the cause of the error via the errorReferences array.